stvbuller/liri-node-app/README.md

 LIRI is a Language Interpretation and Recognition Interface.

-LIRI will be a command line node app that takes in paramaters and gives you back data.
+LIRI is a command line node app that takes in paramaters and gives you back data.

+The following npm packages are used: twitter, spotify, request.

+LIRI uses the OMDB API.